 Quantum Chemistry and Molecular Dynamics calculations will be carried out to explore the mechanism and kinetics of the process of converting waste into valuable products.
 This innovated project is ideally suited to students with the creativity and motivation to solve engineering problems using scientific-based principles.
 The student may expect to build his/her career in the area of bioenergy, sustainable energy and green chemistry.

 The applicant will work closely with collaborators from UK and abroad (e.g. China) and will be expected to participate in relevant national and international conferences, and develop journal papers within the research field.

 In addition to undertaking cutting edge research, students are also registered for the Postgraduate Certificate in Researcher Development (PGCert), which is a supplementary qualification that develops a student’s skills, networks and career prospects.

 Excellent candidates may be considered for a University scholarship.
 This PhD project is also offered on a self-funding basis.
 It is open to applicants with their own funding, or those applying to funding sources.
-The proposed start date is October 1st 2019.

 Primary Supervisor - Dr Xiaolei Zhang

 +44(0) 141 548 2835